 Always use a soft checker to see which cards you are likely to be offered.
 If you just apply and are refused, that application on your credit record will make it a bit harder when you apply to someone else.

-Many adverts say things like up to 27 months, but you could get offered a much shorter time.
+Many adverts say things like up to 28 months, but you could get offered a much shorter time.

 If you miss a payment or make it late, it’s likely the credit card will end your 0% deal and you are back to high-interest rates.
 And with a problem now showing on your credit record, you can’t easily get a new deal!

 This happens to about a quarter of the people that get these balance transfer deals.

 0% debt is cheap so it may feel like it doesn’t matter, but if you want to get a mortgage it does.
 Mortgage lenders don’t like you to have a lot of unsecured debt, even at 0% interest.

-What may seem like a great way now to organise your money now can backfire later when you have to clear large amounts of debt in a hurry so you can buy a house or remortgage.
+So what may seem like a great way now to organise your money now can backfire later.
+You may find you have clear large amounts of debt in a hurry so you can buy a house or remortgage.

-5. You can’t refinance when the deal ends
+6. You can’t refinance when the deal ends

-Because the deals are getting less good, it’s dangerous to assume that you will be able to refinance again when a new deal ends.
+It’s dangerous to assume that you will be able to refinance again when a new deal ends.

 A significant number of people do not get another deal when one 0% period runs out.
 This may be because their credit rating has got worse or they have more debt.
 Or the lenders may just have tightened up their offers.

-But don’t think I don’t need to worry now, it’s free money! but instead really take advantage of them – use the offer as an interest-free loan and aim to repay as much as possible by the end of the 0% period.
+But don’t think I don’t need to worry now, it’s free money! but really take advantage of them.
+Use the offer as an interest-free loan and aim to repay as much as possible by the end of the 0% period.